aksel-blaise/garymorph/analysis/linear-metrics.md

 be universally applicable; however, the DAI and the threshold identified by Hildebrandt and King (2012) is a useful heuristic in this instance.

+##### Uses of the Gary type prior to formal definition in Suhm et al. (1954, 430–31, Plate 94)

+Gary dart points were formally defined by (Suhm, Krieger, and Jelks 1954, 430–31, Plate 94), providing a description with defining morphological characteristics for a point known to investigators working across the region, but by different names.
+The earliest recorded Gary dart point was excavated on September 14, 1930 by Frank Bryan (Ford, Quimby Jr., and Snow 1945, 76).
+The point was recovered from the chest cavity, behind the sternum of a flexed burial eroding from a wall in an active gravel pit—roughly two and one-half feet below the surface—located around 14 miles from Waco, Texas on the East side of the Brazos River in Texas (Ford, Quimby Jr., and Snow 1945, 76, 78–79, Plate XIV:6).
+While discovered in association with the burial, this point may have been included in the fill that was excavated when the burial was interred.
+In the same burial, a Perdiz arrow point was found lodged in the upper end of the right humerus (Ford, Quimby Jr., and Snow 1945, Plate XIV:4a, 4b, 5), and a small arrow point fragment was found lodged between the neck and greater trochanter of the left femur (Ford, Quimby Jr., and Snow 1945, Plate XIV:3).

+In Limestone County, Texas, (Bryan 1936, 83–84) found Gary points in the Delia Area (sites 7, 8, 9, 10, 11, 18, 19, and 20), the Cooledge Area
+(Bryan 1936, 85–86) (sites 1, 2, 3, 4, 5, and 6), the Tehuacana-Wortham
+Area (Bryan 1936, 85, 87) (sites 3, 4, and 6), on Christmas Creek (Bryan
+1936, 85, 90) (all sites; 1-6), the Frosa Area (Bryan 1936, 89–90)
+(sites 1, 2, 4, and 5), the Ben Hur Area (Bryan 1936, 89, 94) (sites 1,
+2, 3, and 6), and near Groesbeck and Thornton (Bryan 1936, 89, 91)
+(sites 6 and 7).
+In Hill County, Texas, (Bryan 1936, 92, 95) also found
+Gary points at sites 1, 3, and 4.
+Bryan (1936, 92, Plate XV) determined
+that this point type was common enough across the various localities that it was deserving of a name, dubbing them *Dead-Man Triangle Points*, which would later be replaced by *Gary Contracting Stemmed*, *Gary Stemmed* (Newell and Krieger 1949, 164–66), and finally, Gary (Suhm, Krieger, and Jelks 1954, 430–31, Plate 94).

+Ford et al. (1945, 35) refer to the Gary type that articulates with the Tchefuncte period as Simple Haft 1A; however, that type is first introduced in the analysis of the materials from the Crooks site (Ford and Willey 1940, 97).
+In that volume, Gary points were also assigned to Simple Haft 1C (Ford and Willey 1940, 97, Figures 45a-b, 46a-d), described as leaf-shaped with a stem that may be either flat or convex, and Simple Haft 2A (Ford and Willey 1940, 99, Figures 45d, 46g-h), described as the narrowest of their Blade 2 group, which is almost as thick as they are wide, with sloped shoulders, a pronounced median ridge, and an ill-organised approach to secondary flaking.
+Ford et al. (Ford and Willey 1940, 99) describe Simple Haft 2B as identical in shape to Simple Haft 2A, but with excellent primary and secondary flaking, no similarities in execution, and a cross-section that is less than 5mm thick.
+This is the only type at the Crooks site that was assigned based upon execution alone.
+Simple Haft 2C (Ford and Willey 1940, 99, Figure 45f) displays thickening at the median, with a triangular blade, small contracting stem, and broad, straight shoulders.
+This is the earliest work that begins to expound upon the diversity of morphological variation thought to occur within what would later be the Gary type.

+In the winter of 1938, two Gary points were excavated from midden B, a 150 x 100 foot (long axis along northeast-southwest line) elongated-oval shell midden, at the Tchefuncte site, located parallel to the shoreline of Lake Pontchartrain (Louisiana) (Ford, Quimby Jr., and Snow 1945, 11–12, Figure 5).
+(Ford, Quimby Jr., and Snow 1945, 35) refer to the type as Simple Haft 1A, described earlier by (Ford and Willey 1940, 97), noting that blade shape is represented by a near-equilateral triangle, straight shoulders, and the characteristic broad stem atop a convex base.
+This point type was also found to occur in Marksville period sites (Ford, Quimby Jr., and Snow 1945, 35).
+While Newell and Krieger (1949) later considered five of the point types found by Ford et al. (1945, Figure 8:D, H-K) to be Gary, that assignment is revised to include only one type—represented by two projectiles (one illustrated) (Ford, Quimby Jr., and Snow 1945, Figure 8:K)—based upon the initial (Suhm, Krieger, and Jelks 1954, 430–31, Plate 94) and current formal definitions (Turner, Hester, and McReynolds 2011, 107–8).

+  - Aynesworth (1936, 76, 78–79, Plate XIV:6)

+  - Bryan (1936, 83–84)

+  - Ford and Willey (1940, 97, 99, Figures 45a-b, d, f, and 46a-d, g-h)

+  - Ford et al. (1945, 32–33, Figure 8)

+  - Webb (1948, Figure 44:1,4)

+  - Ford (1951, 115, Figure 45)

+  - Wheat (1953, 204–5, Plate 36)

+##### Discussions of manufacture and retouch in Gary dart points

+  - Studer (1982, 67–73, Figure 3)

+  - Patterson (1996)

 ### Load packages for analysis

 ``` r